almost/hubbub/readme.md

 Manual Deployment
 -----------------

+To run the Hubbub server you'll first need to install Node.JS and NPM which you can get [nodejs.org](http://nodejs.org).

 To install the dependencies required by the Hubbub server run the following command from the project directory:

 ```